-Surescripts, the nation's largest e-prescription network, recognizes states with the highest e-prescribing rates and performance-based on the critical services that constitute e-prescribing: prescription benefit, medication history and prescription routing.
-As of December 31, 2012, Surescripts ranked West Virginia 18th in the nation for e-prescribing performance, up from 34th the previous year.20
+Surescripts, the nation's largest e-prescription network, recognizes states with the highest e-prescribing rates and performance based on the critical services that constitute e-prescribing: prescription benefit, medication history and prescription routing.
+As of December 31, 2013, Surescripts ranked WV 21st in the nation for e-prescribing performance, down from 18th the previous year.20

-Table 3 shows the growth in the adoption of e-prescribing by providers in West Virginia over a four year period.20 The number of providers who are e-prescribers have almost tripled in the last four years, and activated pharmacies are growing each year as well.
+Table 3 shows the growth in the adoption of e-prescribing by providers in West Virginia over a four year period.20 The number of providers who are e-prescribers have more than tripled between 2009 and 2013, and activated pharmacies are growing each year as well.